kaito834/myNotes/notes/myTutorialForGitHubRepository.md

   - (ssh) git clone git@github.com:USERNAME/OTHERREPOSITORY.git
   - (https) git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
 5. Create or Modify files in repository on local computer
+  - Add files or wildcard to [.git/info/exclude](https://help.github.com/articles/ignoring-files/#explicit-repository-excludes) if you would like to ignore those on only local repository.
 6. [Add the files to the repository on GitHub](https://help.github.com/articles/adding-a-file-to-a-repository-from-the-command-line/)
   - git add .
   - git commit -m 'First commit'